tursilion/turnabout/voices/readme.txt

 I'll also convert to 8192hz.
 All samples are under 1 second in length, so that's the highest rate we can guarantee will fit in one 4096 page (at 4 bits per sample).
 Since it's a dedicated playback engine we can afford the bitshifts.

+Note: Laughter is only 4096hz to fit 2 seconds.

 ---

 https://www.openai.fm/